 The First Schools

-The first public elementary school in West View, created in 1904, was a one-room schoolhouse located at 131 Ridgewood Avenue, and was under the supervision of the Ross Township School Board.
+The first public elementary school in West View, opened in 1904, was a one-room schoolhouse located at 131 Ridgewood Avenue, and was under the supervision of the Ross Township School Board.
 West View eventually created its own school board and opened its own school, Oakwood School, in 1905.
+The Ridgewood School building was added to the Oakwood School in 1918.
 Due to continued population growth, Highland School was opened in 1909.

 Before 1925, students had to pay tuition to go to high school outside of West View.
 Residents wanted a public high school to be built, and eventually construction began on West View Junior High School.
 It was built on the site of the Donegal Inn on the corner of Chalfonte Avenue and Perry Highway in 1925.
 It was one of the first schools in the country to house grades 7, 8, and 9.
 Extensions were made in 1934 and 1938 to make room for grades 10, 11, and 12.
 In 1938 the school was renamed West View Senior High School.
 The graduating class of 1939 was just 120 seniors.

 West View High Field began as a Great Depression era project.
 The Works Progress Administration started work on the field in 1940, but was interrupted when World War II began.
 Construction resumed in 1949, and the field house was completed for the 1950-51 school year.
 The field name was changed to North Hills Field and changed again in 1968-69 to Martorelli Field to honor North Hills’ football coach Mario Martorelli.